Covaxgate: Covaxin

-Covaxin (or BBV152) is a vaccine against COVID-19 produced in India by the Bharat Biotech laboratory.
+Covaxin is a vaccine against COVID-19 produced in India by the Bharat Biotech laboratory.
 In January 2021, Precisa Med signed a contract with Bharat Biotech to supply Covaxin in Brazil.

 It was one of the first to be used in the world for emergency vaccination and would be one of the vaccines applied by Brazil, where it would be produced in partnership with Precisa Medicamentos, and the Ministry of Health estimated to use it in February 2021.
-On February 5, 2021, the National Health Surveillance Agency (Anvisa) announced that it had received an application to study the vaccine in Brazil.
+On 5 February 2021, the National Health Surveillance Agency (Anvisa) announced that it had received an application to study the vaccine in Brazil.

-On February 26 the Government of Brazil announced that it would buy 20 million doses of the Indian Covaxin vaccine.
+On 26 February the Government of Brazil announced that it would buy 20 million doses of the Indian Covaxin vaccine.

 Sanitary risk

-On March 30, 2021, Anvisa announced that it had denied the manufacturer the Good Manufacturing Practices Certificate due to "health risk to users," having found, after an inspection of Bharat in India, "non-conformities, being three critical, 12 major and 14 minor, which together denote a significant risk to manufacturing and quality assurance of the product."
+On 30 March 2021, Anvisa announced that it had denied the manufacturer the Good Manufacturing Practices Certificate due to "health risk to users," having found, after an inspection of Bharat in India, "non-conformities, being three critical, 12 major and 14 minor, which together denote a significant risk to manufacturing and quality assurance of the product."